Igorjan94/codeforces.vim/README.md

 ## UPD (28.05.2015)

-After fixing bug of csrf-token contest list and getting friends doesn't work.
+After fixing bug of csrf-token contest list(with count of solved problems) and getting friends doesn't work.
 I wish I can fix it, but help me if you can.
 Also standings-with-friends can fail if you have many friends(cauze of get-request length restriction).
 Before contest I advice you to refresh _all_ data, related to _you_, some values can expire(except for user-agent, ofc) suddenly.
 Read about these variables below
+I didn't test it in trains, but it shouldn't work in not public contests at all except for submit, but after update I'm not sure

 ## What I'm planning to do